Glossary

 Capabilities

-Nodes can specify the types of capabilities they may have and the relationships between nodes can target specific capabilities.
+Nodes can specify the types of capabilities they may have and requirements can target specific capabilities.

 Operation